 If they are less than perfect, then yes.
-If they are OK, then they can be replaced anytime without removing the timing belt.
-However, there is no labor charge to replace them with the timing belt since they have to come off to remove the timing belt.
+If they are OK, then they can be replaced anytime without after the job is done.
+However, there is no labor charge to replace them with the timing belt since we need to take them off anyway.

 Does it make a difference what brand of part I use?